IATI/IATI-Guidance/en/upgrades/integer-upgrade-to-2-01/migrating.rst

 .. code-block:: xml

-	<website>any old string here</website>
+	<website>any string here</website>

 In version 2.01, in order to validate against the schema the data you supply must fit the requirements of xsd:anyURI

 N.B. xsd:anyURI does not guarantee that a valid URL will be supplied.